cedargrovechristian/cedargrovechristian.github.io/VBS_REGISTRATION_SETUP.md

 - HeardAboutOther

 SharePoint internal column names can be picky.
 Create the columns with these exact names before renaming their display labels.

+Recommended display labels for the new care/support columns:

+- `SpecialNeedsInfo` → `Special Needs, Accommodations, or Helpful Information`
+- `SupportIfNeeded` → `Best way to support this child if needed`

+Use **Multiple lines of text** for both of these columns.